Nozbe/NoOffice.org/_book/future.md

 As the founder of a "no office" company and as an active part of the team who still works day in and day out and contributes to what we're doing, I'm addressing this book to both sides of the table:

 - **All business owners and managers** - who are open to not only embrace remote work but also modern techniques of effective working and team productivity.
-- **Employees and team members** who are experimenting with remote work or want to try it themselves and/or convince their employer to keep an open mind about it.
+- **Employees and team members** who are experimenting with remote work or want to try it themselves and convince their employer to keep an open mind about it.
 - **Everyone on your team** who just feels there's a better way to work but can't quite put their finger on it.
 I hope the next chapters will inspire you to try new way of doing things and find your solution that takes your team to a whole new level.

-## The one thing: an office is just a tool!
+## One thing: an office is just a tool!

-Remember that office is not a requirement for work, it's just a tool that you can bend any way you want, because what’s really required is the work that you need to do.
+Remember that office is not a requirement for work, it's just a tool that you can bend any way you want, because what’s really required is the work that needs to get done.

 [^1]: [Top 20 most populated cities in the USA on Wikipedia](https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population)